-We hold four Air Operator's Certificates (AOC) and safety is our number one priority.
+We hold five Air Operator's Certificates (AOC) and safety is our number one priority.

-Norwegian currently holds four Air Operator’s Certificates (AOC).
+Norwegian currently holds five Air Operator’s Certificates (AOC).
 An AOC is an operational and technical approval issued by a country’s Civil Aviation Authority which grants the holder the right to conduct commercial flights.

 Norwegian has been granted two AOCs by the Civil Aviation Authority in Norway.
 One is for Norwegian Air Norway (NAN), which operates from the company’s Scandinavian bases, while the other is for Norwegian Air Shuttle (NAS), which operates routs outside of Scandinavia.

 Norwegian has also been granted an Irish AOC for its subsidiary Norwegian Air International Limited (NAI), which is based in Dublin.
 The company's UK subsidiary based in London, Norwegian UK, also holds a UK AOC.
 Norwegian Air Argentina, Norwegian's subsiduary in Argentina, was also granted an AOC in 2018.

 Safe and secure operations have the highest priority throughout the organisation.
 The Group has never registered any serious accidents or incidents to either passengers or crew involving aircraft operations.

 The company’s safety department works proactively to promote safety throughout the organisation.
 The Civil Aviation Authority approves all programs, examinations and qualification requirements.